centrifugal/phpcent/README.md

 Phpcent
 ========

-Php library to communicate with Centrifugo > 0.3.0
+Php library to communicate with Centrifugo HTTP API.

 Library is published on the Composer: https://packagist.org/packages/sl4mmer/phpcent
 ```php